Bradshaw/spaceshipsin.space/sources/markdown/out/meta/build-process.md

-#### Code
 The code that generates this website is hosted on my [Git pier repo](https://pier.spaceshipsin.space/gaeel/spaceshipsin-space)
 I cannot guarantee that it is fit for your purpose, nor that it is anywhere near the best way to achieve what I've done.
 This is simply the tool I've built for the dual purpose of having a website that I enjoy using, and learning to use node.js and its ecosystem.

 ## Build process
-As the footer of this website says, everything you see here rests on the shoulders of giants standing on mountains of Javascript.
+As the footer of this website used to say, everything you see here rests on the shoulders of giants standing on mountains of Javascript.
 I'm using [Markdown](https://daringfireball.net/projects/markdown/syntax), [Pug](https://pugjs.org), and [Sass](https://sass-lang.com/) to create all of the content.
 And then a stack of over a million lines of Javascript, mostly in the form of [Gulp](https://gulpjs.com/) plugins, interprets these files to generate the HTML and CSS that I serve to you, the reader.

 My goal when setting up this process was to have the ease of use of an easy content creation mechanism, with the flexibility of a dynamic website that modern web tools allow.
 Meanwhile, I want to keep the site lightweight (for you), and to be as widely compatible as possible.
-At the time of writing [the main page](/), with all the images, is a 66.8KB download.
+At the time of writing [the main page](/), with all the images, is a 82.3KB download.
 It's possible to do better, maybe, but I feel like it's quick enough, even on my bad 3G connection.

 ### Writing